waysidemapping/pinhead/README.md

   * Multiple icons for different perspectives of the same thing can be okay if they're all iconic.
 * Orientation
   * People, animals, vehicles, etc. depicted in profile should be facing to the right.
+    * Except when moving backwards (e.g. boats on slipways).
+    * Except when standing in opposition to movement (e.g. the "stop arm" checkpoint officers).
   * Hand tools should be pointed to the right.
   * Icons with major and minor elements positioned side-by-side should have the major element on the left and minor element on the right.
   * Multiple icons for different orientations generally isn't useful.
-Users can manually rotate or flip icons as needed.
+Users can manually rotate or flip icons if desired.
+    * Except when a different orientation gives the icon a different meaning (e.g. arrows).

 #### SVGs